Brief: Advancing Gender in the Environment (AGENT) - Making the Case for Women in the Energy Sector

 Advancing Gender in the Environment (AGENT) Thematic Energy Brief Series

 The series of briefs will showcase advancements towards the achievement of gender equality in the energy sector and identifies areas for further development and exploration.
 This series has been developed with the guidance and support of a network of energy experts hosted by AGENT.
 AGENT is a ten-year program launched by the United States Agency for International Development (USAID) in 2014 and implemented by the International Union for Conservation of Nature (IUCN).
-The purpose of the partnership is to increase the effectiveness of USAID’s environment programing through robust gender integration and improve gender equality and women’s empowerment outcomes in a broad range of environmental sectors.
+The purpose of the partnership is to increase the effectiveness of USAID’s environment programming through robust gender integration and improve gender equality and women’s empowerment outcomes in a broad range of environmental sectors.
 Recognizing women as agents of change, and the value of diverse knowledge, experiences and capacities of women and men alike, AGENT envisions a world that approaches environmental work at all levels with gender-responsive policy and action.
 AGENT drives transformation toward a more sustainable and equitable future for all.